-Team IRLABDAHCT [27] indexed the document collection using Indri and query likelihood model for retrieval as baseline.
-The following runs are comparing Okapi Model with the query likelihood model.
-They also experimented using the discharge summaries combined to MeSH terminology for query expansion.
+Team IRLABDAIICT [27] indexed the document collection using Indri and used the query likelihood model as their baseline.
+Other runs compared the Okapi Model with the query likelihood model.
+They also experimented with using the discharge summaries combined with MeSH terminology for query expansion.
 Their best run was the baseline, which obtained P@10 of 0.70.